ms/buildtogether.tech/src/tooling.md

 That said, there are three things to keep in mind:

 Some languages are <span i="programming language!ease of learning">easier to learn</span> than others.
-:   <cite>Stefik2013</cite> did a controlled experiment to see how quickly
+:   [% b Stefik2013 %] did a controlled experiment to see how quickly
     people could learn to recognize correct and incorrect syntax in several different languages.
 They found that <span
     g="curly_brace_language">curly-brace languages</span> like <span